-Noneconomic Loss Damages (Pain and Suffering, etc.)
+Non-Economic Loss Damages (Pain and Suffering, etc.)

-Section 3135 of the Michigan No-Fault Act states that an accident victim is only entitled to recover damages for noneconomic loss if the victim sustained a “threshold injury.”
-Under the Act, a threshold injury consists of one or more of the following:
+The Michigan No-Fault Act says an auto accident victim is only entitled to recover damages for non-economic loss, such as pain and suffering, if the victim sustained a “threshold injury.”
+The no-fault law says that a “threshold injury” consists of one or more of the following:

 - serious impairment of body function;